Lewisham Live Festival is produced by a group of local partners from leading organisations in the fields of music, dance and performance.

-The partners come together regularly to collaborate and create opportunities and projects for the festival, as well as running many projects independently for creatives in Lewisham and beyond.
+The partners come together to collaborate and create opportunities and projects for the festival, as well as running many projects independently for creatives in Lewisham and beyond.

 Based in the heart of Deptford, the Albany is a performing arts centre with a history stretching back to the nineteenth century.
 Over the last few years, we have emerged as a new type of arts venue, very much driven by the cultural diversity and creative mix of South East London.
 Involving people, through participation and partnerships, is central to our work and is essential to the delivery of our vision.

-It brings together teachers, artists and arts organisations, arts education officers, advocates and supporters of arts education, youth workers, community workers, policy makers and arts administrators to:
+This network brings together teachers, artists and arts organisations, arts education officers, advocates and supporters of arts education, youth workers, community workers, policy makers and arts administrators to:

 Share ideas and skills